Pfizer tops Q3 forecasts as total COVID vaccine sales soar

 For 2021, analysts forecast earnings of $4.04 per share on $78.77 billion in revenue.

-Shares of Pfizer climbed 4% to $45.34 in early-morning trading before markets opened.
+Shares of Pfizer climbed nearly 3% to $44.82 in early-morning trading before markets opened.

 In August, the stock had topped a previous all-time high price of $47.40, a mark that stood for 22 years.